prakashbh/dsa-2018/README.md

 **Chapter 04: Trees and Graphs**

-to be updated soon.
+Acyclic graphs are trees.
+They bring out some interesting features into data structures and algorithms.
+You can get the basic notes here: [Trees and Graphs - Basics](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/4-trees-and-graphs.pdf).
+Do look out class notes for more mathematics and examples.

 **Chapter 05: Fundamentals of Algorithms and Sorting**

 This chapter does not have detailed notes.
-All sorting algorithms are put togther in this handout: [Sorting Algorithms](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/sorting-algorithms.pdf).
+All sorting algorithms are put together in this handout: [Sorting Algorithms](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/sorting-algorithms.pdf) which was as well shared in class.
+Do refer class notes for efficiency analysis and tracing of each of them.
+The efficiency analysis problems handout can be found here: [Efficiency Analysis Problems](https://github.com/prakashbh/dsa-2018/blob/master/course-notes/5-efficiency-analysis-problems.pdf).

+**Chapter 06: Substring Search and Graph Algorithms**

+To Be Updated.

 ### Lab Resources: